SecurityGames/oef/README.md

 # Dataset

 The dataset in this repository includes three types of datasets for every game: random dataset, expert dataset and learning dataset.
-All dataset are avaiable at https://drive.google.com/drive/folders/1Y4hnkQ8hk2b81lbMaYWu26WTEF3L75FM?usp=sharing.
+All dataset used in this work are avaiable at https://drive.google.com/drive/folders/1Y4hnkQ8hk2b81lbMaYWu26WTEF3L75FM?usp=sharing.
 The data entry in dataset is [current_game_state, player_id, legal_actions, action, next_game_state, next_legal_actions, next_player, reward, done, chance_node].

 - current_game_state: a list of every player's infomation state list
 - player_id: the player should take actions at curretn game state